 10. Peter Pan’s Flight

-Three years ago I wrote that Peter Pan’s Flight “might have the single most beautiful image of any Disney attraction, as your galleon flies over the dimly lit streets of London at night.”
+In the first version of this list I wrote that Peter Pan’s Flight “might have the single most beautiful image of any Disney attraction, as your galleon flies over the dimly lit streets of London at night.”
 That still stands—that moment captures the emotion and grandeur of the beloved film.
 A refurbishment in 2015 added new projections and other high-tech effects that blend in nicely with this 60-year-old classic.
 This is still one of the best dark rides at a park full of fantastic dark rides.

 9. Matterhorn Bobsleds

 This alpine-themed coaster has also gone through a refurbishment since my original list in 2014, and not necessarily one that enhanced the ride.
 The new Abominable Snowman animatronic is a fearsome delight, but the now-gone crystal grotto brought a moment of shimmering beauty that the ride now lacks.
 It’s still a must-do for thrill fans, especially if it’s your first time at Disneyland, the only Disney park that boasts this ride.

 8. Indiana Jones Adventure: Temple of the Forbidden Eye